bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:07:58

 The book is called Bitcoin a work in progress by Sjors.
-It's a cool book.
-Thank you.
-It's a great book.
-So basically I kind of went through like, you know, Satoshi was just activating soft works sneakily really and then things got better with things like BIP9 and then there was a lot of drama around SegWit and in my opinion we just had a bit of post-traumatic stress syndrome from SegWit so that we made more of a flow of taproot than was necessary.
+So basically I kind of went through like, you know, Satoshi was just activating soft works sneakily really, and then things got better with things like BIP9 and then there was a lot of drama around SegWit and in my opinion, we just had a bit of post-traumatic stress syndrome from SegWit so that we made more of a flow of taproot than was necessary.
-My guess is would have been fine with BIP9 especially given what happened speedy trial and the drama just delayed activating the whole thing because as soon as this drama a lot of Bitcoin developers will be like, okay, I'm just gonna sit in a little corner away from the drama, and I will come back when the drama is over.
+My guess is that would have been fine with BIP9 especially given what happened during speedy trial and the drama just delayed activating the whole thing because as soon as this drama a lot of Bitcoin developers will be like, okay, I'm just gonna sit in a little corner away from the drama, and I will come back when the drama is over.
 And then the lack of action will cause more drama.

 NVK: 01:08:46

 Let me add one thing.
 I'm okay with speedy trial if we did LOT=true.
-I think what I want is consequence to people making decisions.
+I think what I want is consequences for people making decisions.

 Sjors Provoost: 01:08:54

 I think LOT=true is a terrible idea.
-So the whole point of using miners to activate a software is to make it safe.
+So the whole point of using miners to activate software is to make it safe.
 To make it so that if you don't upgrade your node, if you're running an old node, whatever, you're not going to get confused because the miners are making sure that any deviation gets re-orged.

 NVK: 01:09:09

-But then let's make a LOT=true.
+But then let's make LOT=true.
-Yeah.
-As soon as

 Sjors Provoost: 01:09:12

-you start adding game of chicken dynamics that can potentially lead to giant re-orgs, you have removed the whole safety.
+As soon as you start adding a game of chicken dynamics that can potentially lead to giant reorgs, you have removed the whole safety.
 So if you don't care about safety, then why are you trying to do it safely?

 NVK: 01:09:26

 No, it's not black and white.
 Hang on.
-It's not black and white, right?
+It's not black and white.
-There's like different shades of safety here, right?
+There are different shades of safety here.
-I think you could make a case that with LOT=true and Speedy Trial, right?
+I think you could make a case with LOT=true and Speedy Trial.
 And a long activation period, you could make it safe.

 Sjors Provoost: 01:09:41

 Well, the idea of Speedy Trial was to try it before anything else.
 So something like Lotru could have been done after the Speedy trial.
-There is no point in doing a Speedy trial with Lattice True because Lattice True is basically saying we're going to activate this software at some point in the future.
+There is no point in doing a Speedy trial with Lot=True because Lot=True is basically saying we're going to activate this software at some point in the future.
-Yeah.
 If you're going to do that, then I don't think you need to Speedy trial.
-You can just use a lot of super activation and then allow miners to signal from it right away.
+You can just use a LOT=true activation and then allow miners to signal from it right away.
 So there's no benefit in the speedy trial.

 NVK: 01:10:08

 I want people to like shit or get off the pot, right?
-I don't want to give people the benefit of just sort of like testing out little things because this is a way in which people find It's a way to test things.
+I don't want to give people the benefit of just sort of testing out little things because this is a way in which people find It's a way to test things.
-They may not be beneficial to everybody like without consequence
+They may not be beneficial to everybody without consequence

 Sjors Provoost: 01:10:25

-Well, that's why I don't like this video trial either because I think it would have been fine to just do the regular bit 9 activation
+Well, that's why I don't like this speedy trial either because I think it would have been fine to just do the regular BIP 9 activation

 NVK: 01:10:31